McDonough Gymnasium: Other uses

 When it opened in 1951, McDonough housed facilities for four intercollegiate teams, but it eventually served 29 of them.
-In addition to an occasional Georgetown Hoyas men's basketball game and each summer's Kenner League games, McDonough Gymnasium continues to host Georgetown women's basketball and women's volleyball games.
+In addition to an occasional Georgetown Hoyas men's basketball game, McDonough Gymnasium continues to host Georgetown women's basketball and women's volleyball games.

 Each year in mid-October, McDonough Gymnasium hosts Hoya Madness, a free event for Georgetown students and athletics donors which unofficially kicks off the upcoming college basketball season and introduces Georgetown's men's and women's basketball teams for that season.
 The event also includes performances by the Georgetown pep squad and band and by musical groups.

 Many concerts have been held at McDonough Gymnasium, including shows by Count Basie, Chuck Berry, Ray Charles, Bruce Springsteen, The Who, and the Grateful Dead.
 It has also hosted the GE College Bowl, a professional tennis tournament, and protests against the Vietnam War.
 During its history, the building also has hosted a number of visiting foreign dignitaries, bishops, and academics, as well as graduation ceremonies.

 McDonough Gymnasium was the site of one of President Dwight D. Eisenhower′s two inaugural balls in January 1953.
 In addition to Eisenhower, Presidents Richard Nixon and Bill Clinton visited McDonough Gymnasium, and on March 30, 2011, President Barack Obama gave a speech on U.S. energy security policy there.

 McDonough Gymnasium hosts freshman convocation at the beginning of each academic year.

 When it opened in 1951, McDonough Gymnasium had a stage for theatrical performances and housed coaches′ offices, weight rooms, a squash court, and the university's physical education and student health programs.
 In its early years, it also included dormitory rooms for students.
 Over the years, McDonough Gymnasium also has provided office space for the university's athletics administration offices and housed sports medicine and training room facilities and varsity locker rooms.
 Until Yates Field House opened in 1979, McDonough Gymnasium was the only facility for intramural sports on the Georgetown campus.

 A portrait of the building's namesake, Rev. Vincent J. McDonough, hangs in McDonough Gymnasium's lobby, where dozens of Georgetown's national trophies and sports memorabilia, some dating as far back as the early 20th century, are on display.